 4. Notification by medical practitioners

-(1) A medical practitioner who in the course of his practice becomes aware of or suspects that a person is addicted to drugs shall within 48 hours of that event notify the Executive Director, Public Health 2 in the form of the form in the Schedule.
+(1) A medical practitioner who in the course of his practice becomes aware of or suspects that a person is addicted to drugs shall within 48 hours of that event notify the Chief Health Officer in the form of the form in the Schedule.

-(2) A notice referred to in subregulation (1) of this regulation shall be forwarded to the Executive Director, Public Health 2 in a sealed envelope marked “Confidential” in a conspicuous place above the address on the envelope.
+(2) A notice referred to in subregulation (1) of this regulation shall be forwarded to the Chief Health Officer in a sealed envelope marked “Confidential” in a conspicuous place above the address on the envelope.

 (3) A medical practitioner who contravenes subregulation (1) commits an offence and is liable to a penalty which is not more than $1 000 and not less than —